awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 ### Releasing an Elastic IP address<a name="using-instance-addressing-eips-releasing"></a>

 If you no longer need an Elastic IP address, we recommend that you release it using one of the following methods\.
-The address that you release must not be associated with an instance\.
+The address to release must not be currently associated with an AWS resource, such as an EC2 instance, NAT gateway, or Network Load Balancer\.

 ------
 #### [ New console ]